This release incorporates new features in the

 As a result of this fix, a

-tables had been dropped.
-This meant that dropping the last
+NDBtables had been dropped.
+This meant that dropping the last remaining

-checkpoint could cause multi-threaded data nodes to fail.
+NDBtable during a local checkpoint could cause multi-threaded data nodes to fail.
+(Bug #46890)

 During a global checkpoint, LQH threads could run unevenly, causing a circular buffer overflow by the Subscription Manager, which led to data node failure.
 (Bug #46782)